TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 9/Hebrews 9.22.md

 ---

-And according to the law, I may almost say, all things are cleansed with blood, and apart from shedding of blood there is no remission.
+According to the law, nearly everything is cleansed with blood, and apart from shedding of blood there is no remission.